Alaric's Flames

 Through the streets that had once witnessed triumphal processions, Gothic warriors now rampaged with torches and swords.
 The sounds of breaking glass and splintering wood mixed with screams of terror as wealthy Roman families fled their villas.
 Some sought sanctuary in Christian churches, clutching their valuables and praying that Alaric's proclaimed Christianity would spare them from the worst of the violence.

 In her villa on the Caelian Hill, the noblewoman Anicia Faltonia Proba gathered her household.
-As one of Rome's wealthiest citizens, she knew they would be targeted.
+As one of Rome's wealthiest citizens, she knew they'd be targeted.
 Through the window, she could see the golden roof tiles of Nero's Domus Aurea reflecting the flames that consumed the city.
-The very symbols of Roman power – the Forum, the Senate House, the imperial palaces – now lay exposed to barbarian plunder.
+The very symbols of Roman power, the Forum, the Senate House, the imperial palaces, now lay exposed to barbarian plunder.

 "How has it come to this?" she whispered to herself, remembering the stories her grandmother had told of Rome's invincibility.
 For eight hundred years, no foreign army had breached these walls.
 Now, in a single night, the illusion of eternal Roman power had shattered.

 The sack of Rome did not occur in isolation.
-For decades, the Western Roman Empire had been struggling with internal divisions, economic decline, and increasing pressure from Germanic peoples pushed westward by the Hunnic migrations.
+For decades, the Western Roman Empire had been struggling with internal divisions and economic decline, while Germanic peoples pushed westward by the Hunnic migrations pressed hard against its borders.
 The death of Emperor Theodosius I in 395 CE had split the empire between his young sons: Honorius in the West and Arcadius in the East.

 Alaric and his Visigoths had originally served as foederati (allied troops) for the Eastern Empire, but broken promises and political manipulation had turned them hostile.
 By 408 CE, they had entered Italy, demanding land and recognition.
 The weak Western Emperor Honorius, safely ensconced in Ravenna, repeatedly refused to negotiate seriously with Alaric.

-The sack of Rome unfolded over three days that shook the Mediterranean world.
+The sack unfolded over three days that shook the Mediterranean world.
 Alaric's forces showed surprising restraint by the standards of ancient warfare, largely respecting the sanctuary of Christian churches and limiting wholesale slaughter.
-Nevertheless, the psychological impact was devastating.
+The psychological impact, though, was devastating.

 The Roman general Quintus Aurelius Symmachus, attempting to organize resistance, found his efforts hampered by the complete breakdown of civil authority.
 "The city guards abandoned their posts without a fight," he recorded, "as if the very spirit had gone out of Rome's defenders."
-Many of these guards were themselves of Germanic origin, highlighting the empire's dangerous dependence on foreign troops.
+Many of those guards were themselves of Germanic origin, which only sharpened the empire's dangerous dependence on foreign troops.

 The common people of Rome suffered differently than the elite.
 Marcella, an aristocratic woman who had founded a Christian ascetic community on the Aventine Hill, was tortured by Goths demanding treasure she didn't have.
 Yet some poor Romans actually joined the looters, seeing an opportunity to strike back at their wealthy neighbors.

 The immediate aftermath saw a mass exodus from Rome.
-Many wealthy families fled to their estates in North Africa or to the relative safety of the Eastern Empire.
-This flight of capital and talent accelerated the city's decline from imperial capital to medieval town.
+Many wealthy families fled to their estates in North Africa or to the relative safety of the Eastern Empire, and this flight of capital and talent accelerated the city's decline from imperial capital to medieval town.

 The sack also accelerated changes in how Romans viewed themselves and their empire.
 Christianity, already the official religion, gained further strength as many interpreted the disaster as divine punishment for lingering paganism.
 Saint Augustine was prompted to write "The City of God" in response, arguing for a spiritual rather than earthly Roman Empire.